 When the final version of the Consolidated Plan is released for comment, it will be available for comment for not less than 30 days.
 Letters noting the availability of the Consolidated Plan, along with a letter inviting comments, shall be mailed to the chief elected officials and chief county housing contacts in each jurisdiction, as well as to all the State agencies and nonprofit organizations involved in developing the Consolidated Plan and to any other person or agency who requests a copy.
 Copies also will be mailed to the libraries noted above.
-The same procedures will hold true for any amendment to the Plan, and for any reports that must be submitted to HUD.
+The same procedures will hold true for any amendment to the Plan, and for any reports (excluding the CAPER) that must be submitted to HUD.
+The State will make the Draft CAPER available for comment for not less than 15 days.